Recodify/RecodifyLogging/README.md

 4. You are now ready to start creating some logs.

-a.
    If you are using an IOC container, registered the jobLogger with your traceSourceName:

     container.RegisterInstance(typeof(IJobLogger), new JobLogger("BillingDetails"));

    Then simply inject IJobLogger as a dependency e.g:

     public MyClass (IJobLogger jobLogger)
     {
        jobLogger.TraceData(TraceEventType.Information, (int)Event.MyEvent, "Your Message");
     }

-b.
    If you are not using an IOC container, just new up a logger:

      var jobLogger = new JobLogger("BillingDetails");
      jobLogger.TraceData(TraceEventType.Information, (int)Event.MyEvent, "Your Message");